NAGASE

 Minimum wage and living wage payment policy

 NAGASE & CO., LTD. conducts labor management in compliance with the labor laws and regulations of each country.
 In terms of wages, the basic policy is not only to comply with the minimum wage regulations in each country, but also to pay wages in excess of the minimum wage.
-The average annual salary in our Company in FY2022 was 10.90 million yen.
+The average annual salary in our Company in FY2024 was 11.37 million yen.

 Policy on labor-management relations and labor issues